GroopABS/Whitepaper/README.md

 Smart contract will provide three templates:
 - Bonds
-    - Bond-type smart contract, support periodic interest distribution, repayment after maturity.
+    - Bond-type smart contract, support periodic interest paying, payment due date.
 - Stocks
     - Stock-type smart contract, equity certificate, support dividend payout, allow trading and cash.
 - Assets
-    - Asset-type smart contract, Token is the asset asset carrier, allowing transactions and cash.
+    - Asset-type smart contract, Token is the asset carrier, allowing trading and cash.

-Smart contract will provide de-centric trading function:
+Smart contract will provide de-centralized trading function:
 - Order book

 ## Oracle Entities

-Communicate with external resources through Oracle concepts to get the same information
+Communicate with external resources through Oracle concepts to get the corresponding information

 ## Key Benefits

 ### Do not need to log in via browser

-All asset certification contracts are transparent and transparent through Ethereum for management and verification, using ERC20 interface wallet can be transferred to the Token, and the transaction time is also very short, an average of 15 seconds.
+All asset certification contracts are transparent and 100% through Ethereum for management and verification, can transferred Token by using ERC20 interface wallet, and the average transaction time is 15 seconds only.

 ### Transparent asset trading process

-The stack of books will automatically save the transaction records.
+The accounting books of Ethereum block chain will automatically save the transaction records.

-### Asset vouchers will always exist on the chain
+### Asset vouchers will exist on the chain forever

-All the assets are recorded in Ethereum, permanent existence.
+All the assets will be recorded in Ethereum, permanent.
-Even if the CryptoABS platform is closed, each contract that has been generated can be recognized and adopted by the courts in national jurisdictions.
+Even if the CryptoABS platform shut down, each contract that has been generated can be recognized and admitted by the courts in every national jurisdictions.

 ## Conclusion

-The CryptoABS platform will provide a transparent, easy-to-audit, secure, intelligent contract platform for all intelligent contracts using Ethereum to centralize the consensus system with IPFS in the block chain implementation of Cryptographic Assets.
+The CryptoABS platform will provide a transparent, easy-to-audit, secure smart contract platform for all intelligent contracts, using Ethereum to decentralize the consensus system with IPFS in the block chain implementation of Cryptographic Assets.

 ## Further Reading
 Ethereum White Paper: https://github.com/ethereum/wiki/wiki/White-Paper